hackersatcambridge/debut/README.md

   duration: Number, // Duration of animation in ms. Animations don't have to respect it
   start: String, // Either 'step' (start on next click), 'with' (start at the same time as the last one), 'after' (start as the previous animation finishes)
   delay: Number, // Delay before the animation starts in ms
-	direction: Number // Whether to play this animation forwards or backwards. -1 for backwards, 1 for forwards (default is 1) }
+  direction: Number, // Whether to play this animation forwards or backwards. -1 for backwards, 1 for forwards (default is 1)
+  reversed: Boolean // Alternate way of specifying direction (default is false) }
 ```